Chimie ParisTech and PSL-Explore celebrate Friedel

 Friedel died in Montauban in 1899.

-[ above: Laboratory notebook intitled ‘Experiments with chlorine vapour’ (reference LAB.FRIED/8)]
+[ above: Laboratory notebook intitled ‘Experiments with chlorine vapour’ (reference LAB.FRIED/8)Find it in our online collections]

 The archive of Friedel’s notebooks and correspondence is on permanent display in the library of Chimie ParisTech.
 The display is made of around thirty handwritten documents.
 A selection of twenty documents have recently been digitized and are now available online on the PSL-Explore portal.